syncfusion-content/javascript-docs/js/RichTextEditor/XHTML-Validation.md

   * Accepts the allowed values alone such as true or false.
 * **HTML** **Elements**
   * Must be in lowercase
-  * IDs are unique throughout the HTML source of the editor
   * All opening tags must be closed
   * Allows only the valid HTML elements